Code-Screen/Code-Screen.github.io/docs/user-roles.md

 - `DataScience` - R.
 - `FullStack` - Django, Rails, WordPress, Java + Angular, etc.

-For a user that has a certain role, they can add/edit/delete tests in that role's category, view results for tests in that category and send new tests out to candidates in that category.
+For a user that has a certain role, they can add/edit/delete assessments in that role's category, view results for assessments in that category and send new assessments out to candidates in that category.

 ### Editing Roles